-Staff discussed their training needs at regular appraisals.
+Staff discussed their training needs at annual appraisals, one to one meetings and during informal clinical supervision.
 We saw evidence of completed appraisals and how the practice addressed the training requirements of staff.

 Co-ordinating care and treatment

 Staff worked together and with other health and social care professionals to deliver effective care and treatment.